-ACS Award In Separations Science & Technology
+ACS Award in Separations Science & Technology

 Sponsored by Waters Corp.

-"Serendipity plays a significant role in research," Myerson tells C&EN.
-"Many of the most interesting results we found in the lab came when we were doing an experiment for another purpose.
-I would also say that the study of applied problems in industry often leads to fundamental insights based on developing a mechanistic understanding of the underlying phenomena and thus is often very valuable and interesting."
+Lenhoff received a B.Sc. in chemical engineering in 1976 from the University of Cape Town, in South Africa.
+He then went on to receive M.S.
+(1979) and Ph.D.
+(1984) degrees in chemical engineering from the University of Wisconsin, Madison.
+He joined the chemical engineering department at Delaware in 1984.

-Myerson's contributions to the field go beyond the research described in nearly 150 publications and 29 patents.
-He has edited several books, including two editions of "Handbook of Industrial Crystallization," and he worked with ACS on developing the journal Crystal Growth & Design, of which he's associate editor.
-He has also consulted with nearly 100 companies globally.
-Myerson has expanded his area of expertise to include administration; he's the provost of IIT.
-In his free time, he and his wife enjoy traveling, he says, especially their annual vacation in Europe.
+He is the director of Delaware’s Center of Biomedical Research Excellence on Membrane Protein Production & Characterization, which has support from a five-year, $10.4 million grant from the National Institutes of Health.
+He also serves on the editorial board of Biotechnology & Bioengineering and is an associate editor of the AIChE Journal.
+Among his many honors, Lenhoff became a fellow of both the American Association for the Advancement of Science and the American Institute for Medical & Biological Engineering in 2003.

-He will present the award address before the Division of Industrial & Engineering Chemistry.
+Lenhoff will present the award address before the Division of Biochemical Technology.

 Join the conversation